Montana’s Small Towns: A – D

 High on a mountain near Butte is a statue of Our Lady of the Rockies.
 “Our Lady” stands 90 tall.
 From the site of the statue, visitors have an awesome view of Butte in the valley below and nearby mountain ranges.

-Favorite Butte Lodging: Holiday Inn Express (406) 494-6999 Favorite Butte Restaurants: Uptown Cafe in Butte for evening dining; Matt’s Place; Lydia’s Attractions: Montana Tech Mineral Museum (don’t miss this place); Our Lady of the Rockies; downtown Butte’s historic commercial buildings
+Favorite Butte Lodging: Holiday Inn Express (406) 494-6999 Favorite Butte Restaurants: Uptown Cafe; Matt’s Place; and Lydia’s for tasty Italian-American food Attractions: Montana Tech Mineral Museum (don’t miss this place); Our Lady of the Rockies; downtown Butte’s historic commercial buildings.

 Broadus (pop.
 481, southeast Montana) is on U.S. Highway 212.
 Broadus is ranching country.